-Sonoma State University also has fraternities and sororities.
+Interested in Greek life?
+Sonoma State University has fraternities and sororities.

-Sonoma State University students' favorite campus events are Welcome Week, Student Orientation and Big Nite.
+Sonoma State University students' favorite campus traditions are Welcome Week, Student Orientation and Big Nite.

 Sonoma State University offers coed housing and housing for students with disabilities.